deexposito/Sales-Data-Dashboard/README.md

 3. Download the dataset (if needed) and place it in the `data/` folder.

 ## Usage
-1. Open the Jupyter notebook `sales_analysis.ipynb` in your local environment.
+1. Open the Jupyter notebook `Sales-Data-Dashboard.ipynb` in your local environment.
 2. Run the notebook to explore the sales data, visualize trends, and derive insights.
 3. If you'd like to export results, use the built-in code to save visualizations and summaries.